Anisha95/github-activity/README.md

 Activity of a github users (made in reactjs)

-To run the app locally: (unix based OS)
+To run the app locally:

 * **Step 1**: run npm i